 Hannah Frank, born in Glasgow in 1908, studied at Glasgow University and the Glasgow School of Art.

-She produced her trademark black and white drawings from the age of 17 in 1925, and between 1927 to 1932 the GUM, the Glasgow University Magazine, rarely came out without a drawing by 'Al Aaraaf', her chosen pen name.
-She had taken this name from the title of a long poem by Edgar Allan Poe, about a star, which had been given its name by the Danish astronomer Tycho Brahe.
-This mysterious star suddenly appeared in the heavens, and after growing brighter and brighter for a few days, suddenly disappeared, never to be seen again.
-Gilbert Highet, GUM editor in the late 1920s (and later Anthon Professor of Latin Language and Literature at Columbia University, New York) was an early fan.
+She produced her trademark black and white drawings from the age of 17 in 1925, and between 1927 to 1932 GUM, the Glasgow University Magazine, rarely came out without a drawing by ‘Al Aaraaf‘, her chosen pen name.
+She had taken this name from the title of a long poem by Edgar Allan Poe about a star.

-Below we reproduce an article by Frank Wordsall, written in 1988 as the introduction to the first volume of Hannah Frank's collected art works.
+Below we reproduce an article by Frank Worsdall, written in 1988 as the introduction to the first volume of Hannah Frank’s collected artworks.

 The early years

-Hannah, one of four children, was educated at Strathbungo School, Albert Road Academy, and the University of Glasgow, where she graduated in Arts in 1930.
-She had a number of poems, and later a series of drawings, published in the University magazine, all of which appeared under the name AL AARAAF.
+Hannah, one of four children, was educated at Strathbungo School, Albert Road Academy and the University of Glasgow, where she graduated in Arts in 1930.
+She had a number of poems, and later a series of drawings, published in the Glasgow University Magazine, all of which appeared under the name AL AARAAF.

 Hannah Frank signed many of her early drawings ‘Al Aaraaf’.
 This is the title of a long poem by Edgar Allan Poe which had special significance for the young Hannah Frank.
 It was the name given by the Danish astronomer Tycho Brahe to a mysterious star which suddenly appeared in the heavens, and after growing brighter and brighter for a few days, suddenly disappeared, never to be seen again.